Start Your FREE 2024 EMT Test Practice Test

 Trauma

 Traumatic emergencies result from some sort of injury to the body from an outside source.
 Of course, there may be an interaction between the injury and existing medical conditions present in the patient.
 You’ll need to know about all sorts of events outside the body that can cause different types of traumatic injuries, as well as the best form of emergency care for each one.
+You can expect to find 14 to 18% of the EMT test questions devoted to trauma.

 What to Expect on Test Day